 The Quiet Meditation of Part 2 of Bach's Christmas Oratorio

-On the Bach Hour, angels bring shepherds through the night to a scene of peaceful warmth in the second of the composer's six-part narrative for the season, in a concert performance led by Nikolaus Harnoncourt.
+On the Bach Hour, angels bring shepherds through the night to a scene of peaceful warmth in the second of Bach's six-part narrative for the season, in a concert performance led by Nikolaus Harnoncourt.

 On the program: